-Sand is another potential bedding.
 Sand has a lot going for it.
-It absorbs moisture well, it's easy to keep free from poop (just scoop with something like a cat-litter scooper), it can be but on the compost heap, it's great for even tinies to dust-bathe in, it's a good source of grit once they being eating things other than basic starter feed, and it retains heat well.
+It absorbs moisture well, it's easy to keep free from poop (just scoop with something like a cat-litter scooper), it can be put on the compost heap, it's great for even tinies to dust-bathe in, it's a good source of grit once they being eating things other than basic starter feed, and it retains heat well.

 But the retention of heat is also a potential problem.
-If you use a heat lamp it will also heat the sand, and the sand will not just retain heat, it will keep getting hotter.
+If you use a regular (rather than a radiant) heat lamp it will also heat the sand.
+Sand will not just retain heat, it will keep getting hotter.

-Think about when you've been on a beach on a hot day - remember how the sand can burn your feet?
-Well, think about how much more vulnerable your chicks' feet are.
+Think about when you've been on a beach on a hot day.
+Remember how the sand can burn your feet?
+Now, think about how much more vulnerable your chicks' feet are.

 So by all means use sand but remember - be aware of its temperature under a heat lamp.